Cross-Country Moving Companies: Services, Costs, and How to Choose

 An easy way to help you save money on your move across the country is to plan ahead.
 Planning ahead helps you stay focused on the goal of moving without having to rush.

-When you’re in a rush, you may make decisions that could cost you money including settling for things that you need at a higher price than you want.
+When you’re in a rush, you may make decisions that could cost you money, including settling for things that you need at a higher price than you want.

 When you are in control and have adequate time, you have time to make better decisions and conduct more research on things in order to help save money.

 Waiting until the last minute to move is a bad idea anyway.
-If you try to rent a truck with only a few day’s notice, especially if you’re moving during a busy season, you may be out of luck.
+If you try to rent a truck with only a few days’ notice, especially if you’re moving during a busy season, you may be out of luck.
 Many moving companies need several weeks’ notice in order to reserve a truck.

 6. Look for free moving supplies & boxes

 When looking for cheap ways and tips on how to move long-distance and across the country, saving expenses is the name of the game.
-Just like how we mentioned Craiglist may be a good option when looking to sell your items for cash, you can use this website to search for potential free stuff around your area, including boxes and moving supplies.
+Just like how we mentioned Craigslist may be a good option when looking to sell your items for cash, you can use this website to search for potential free stuff around your area, including boxes and moving supplies.

 There is a laundry list of other places that may be able to help you score some free moving boxes and perhaps some supplies.
 These can include:

-• The social networking neighborhood app Nextdoor.com
+- The social networking neighborhood app Nextdoor.com

-• Liquor stores
+- Liquor stores

-• Local classifieds
+- Local classifieds

-• Office Depot
+- Office Depot

-• Costco
+- Costco

 7. Seek out help from friends & family